 Don’t miss: Ice cream from Cool Moon and a stroll through Tanner Springs Park!

-Hawthorne and Division are two main roads on the East Side of Portland that house most of the shops and restaurants in that area of SE Portland.
-This neighborhood is one of our favorites in our house search as it feels neighborhood-y without feeling suburban.
+Hawthorne, Belmont, and Division are three main roads on the East Side of Portland that house most of the shops and restaurants in that area of SE Portland.
+This area feels neighborhood-y without feeling suburban.
 You’ll find old Portland bungalows here and some of the best food in Portland!

 Don’t miss: Lunch at a food truck pod!